Hāna

 Long the favored land of Hawaiian ali`i (royalty), Hāna remains the destination of choice for those seeking the experience of "old Hawaii."

 There are no shopping malls, golf courses, nightclubs or high rise resorts.
-Instead, visitors, like the local residents, "make do" with the likes of Hasegawa General Store, Hāna Ranch Store, and the Hāna Ranch Restaurant.
+Instead, visitors, like the local residents, enjoy the unique offerings from Hasegawa General Store, Hāna Ranch Store, and the Hāna Ranch Restaurant.
 Make sure to check out the Hāna Farmers Market every Friday afternoon.
-Hāna is not for everyone, but for those looking romantic seclusion and with a taste for adventure, it can be paradise found.
+Hāna is not for everyone but for those looking for romantic seclusion, with a taste of adventure, it can be paradise found.

-Tune in to KOKO FM, our own Hawaiian music radio station featuring many local musicians, at 96.3 FM in Hana Town, and streaming online worldwide at kokolp.org.
+Tune in to KOKO FM, our own Hawaiian music radio station featuring many local musicians, at 96.3 FM in Hana Town, and streaming online worldwide at KOKO-LP (kokolp.org).

 All photos by Mitchio Yamamoto